Journal of Mixed Methods Research

 Commentaries authored in response to published articles in the JMMR that provide an alternative interpretation, application, or expansion of ideas raised in a previously published JMMR original article.
 You can learn about publishing commentaries in the April 2018 editorial.

 Media Reviews that critically evaluate the content, quality, and value of textbooks, software, or other media, such as websites, companion material, and video series that are of interest to mixed methods researchers.
+Media reviews should include complete bibliographic detail (author, year, title, and publisher information) of the reviewed media.
 You can learn about publishing media reviews in the October 2016 editorial.